 A matte finish is a perfect concealer for flooring.
-It has a slight shine but not enough to be categorized as glossy.
+It has a slight shine but is not enough to be categorized as glossy.
 Stains can be stubborn which is an example of why a matte finish is difficult to clean.

 A gloss finish is easy to clean due to its slippery nature.
 However, it isn’t the type of finish to choose if there are significant imperfections on a hardwood floor.

 A satin finish isn’t as reflective as a gloss finish but isn’t subtle compared to a matte finish.
 It’s also easy to clean, but it doesn’t conceal imperfections and is difficult to refinish.

 Recommended Natural Products for Household Flooring

 After you’ve chosen and installed the most popular flooring in new homes, it still needs to be cleaned.
 Environmental products can clean surfaces and furniture without toxic chemicals and harmful fumes.